Summary of Product Characteristics Updated 31-Jul-2020 | Aspire Pharma Ltd

 Bacterial infection is encouraged by the warm, moist conditions induced by occlusive dressing, and so the skin should be cleansed before a fresh dressing is applied.

-Contains cetostearyl alcohol, which may cause skin reactions (e.g.: contact dermatitis).
+Contains cetostearyl alcohol, which may cause local skin reactions (e.g.: contact dermatitis).

 Contains imidurea which releases traces of formaldehyde as a breakdown product.
-Formaldehyde may cause allergic sensitization or irritation upon contact with the skin.
+Formaldehyde may cause local skin reactions (e.g. contact dermatitis).

 Topical administration of corticosteroids to pregnant animals can cause abnormalities of foetal development.
 The relevance of this finding to human beings has not been established; however, administration of fluticasone propionate during pregnancy should only be considered if the expected benefit to the mother is greater than any possible risk to the foetus.